Ann Arbor, MI to Fort Wayne, IN Movers (NEW 2026 Costs)

 - Fort Wayne's population is about 115% greater than Ann Arbor.

-- Fort Wayne's public transportation has a score of 3 out of 10 versus Ann Arbor's higher score of 7.
+- Fort Wayne's public transportation score of 3 out of 10 is lower than Ann Arbor's score of 7.

 - Fort Wayne is less walkable than Ann Arbor with a score of 32 out of 100 vs Ann Arbor's 52 out of 100.

-- Fort Wayne has a bike-friendliness score 41 out of 100, which means it isn't as accessible to and safe for cyclists as Ann Arbor, which has a score of 71 out of 100.
+- Fort Wayne has a bike-friendliness score of 41 out of 100, which means it isn't as accessible or safe for cyclists as Ann Arbor, which has a score of 71.

 - Fort Wayne's crime rate is higher than Ann Arbor with a score of 40.9 compared to Ann Arbor's 31.0.
 This means that Fort Wayne neighborhoods are safer than 40.9% of all U.S. neighborhoods, and Ann Arbor neighborhoods are safer than 31.0%.